X-Linked Retinal Dysplasia

 Shinjuku, JP

-Takatoshi Sato practices in Shinjuku, Japan.
+Takatoshi Sato practices practicing medicine in Shinjuku, Japan.
 Sato is rated as an Elite expert by MediFind in the treatment of X-Linked Retinal Dysplasia.
-Their top areas of expertise are X-Linked Retinal Dysplasia, Walker-Warburg Syndrome, Fukuyama Type Muscular Dystrophy, Lissencephaly, and Thymectomy.
+They are also highly rated in 5 other conditions, according to our data.
+Their clinical expertise encompasses X-Linked Retinal Dysplasia, Walker-Warburg Syndrome, Fukuyama Type Muscular Dystrophy, Lissencephaly, and Thymectomy.

 What are the latest X-Linked Retinal Dysplasia Clinical Trials?